-Based on these results, we expected to be able to partially predict a variety's year-ofrelease from the sum of exonic SVs that it contained.
-We observed that the relationship between reduced exonic SVs and later release date holds for both grain-types, in spite of the fact that these events are all CarGold-derived due to reasons discussed above (Figure 4B).
-In the long-grain material, the relationship is heavily driven by the exonic SV content of the oldest varieties and would likely be only marginally useful in contemporary selection.
+Based on these results, we expected to be able to partially predict a variety's year-of-release from the sum of exonic SVs that it contained.
+We observed that the relationship between reduced exonic SVs and later release date holds for both grain-types (Fig 4B), in spite of the fact that these events are all CarGold-derived due to reasons discussed above.
+In the long-grain material, the relationship is heavily driven by the exonic SV content of the oldest varieties and may not be useful in contemporary selection.
 That said, these events represent only a fraction (20-30% by our rough estimate) of the exonic SVs segregating at >10% in this population.
-Given the strength of signal we observe (R^2 =0.24, p-val =1.63e-06), we predict that the addition of those data would substantially improve prediction accuracy (see Conclusions).
-Moreover, these predictions do not include the impact of other mutational classes as well.
+Given the strength of signal we observe ($\mathbb{R}^2 = 0.24$, p-val = 1.63e-06), we predict that the addition of those data would substantially improve prediction accuracy (see Conclusions).
+These predictions do not include the impact of other mutational classes as well.